JuanitaSmith/WeRateDogs/README.md

 To clone the repository: 'https://github.com/JuanitaSmith/WeRateDogs.git'

-To call tweepy API, credentials needs to be obtained from your own twitter account and stored in environment variables, example:
+To call tweepy API, credentials needs to be obtained from your own Twitter account and stored in environment variables, example:

 ```
 # import API credentials from environment variables